 Dear Pennsylvania Voter,

-The primary election is Tuesday, May 20, 2025.
+The election is Tuesday, Nov.
+4, 2025.
 Do you have a plan to vote?

 If you plan to vote in person on Election Day, find your assigned polling place.
 Polls will be open from 7 a.m. to 8 p.m. on Election Day.
 If you are a first-time voter or are voting at a new polling place, here are tips to prepare to vote.
 And be sure to arrange for transportation to your polling place in advance, if needed.

 You can also apply in person at your county board of elections office, complete the ballot while you are there, and return it all in one visit.
-If you choose this option, be sure to contact your county board of elections office first to verify their hours.
+If you choose this option, be sure to contact your county board of elections office to verify their hours.

 There are four steps for completing and returning your mail ballot: